Laws Every Motorcycle Rider in Indiana Needs to Know

 - Wearing around cones

 If you fail the test, you can take it again the next day.
 However, if you have a learner's permit and you fail three tests, you must wait two months to take the test again.

 Transferring a Motorcycle Endorsement from Another State

 If you already have a motorcycle endorsement from another state, you can transfer it once you pass the motorcycle knowledge test.

 If you suffer an injury in a motorcycle accident, contact Pfeifer, Morgan & Stesiak today for a free, no obligation legal consultation.

-We can help you obtain fair compensation for the damages you suffer, including medical expenses, lost wages, and pain and suffering.
+A personal injury lawyer from our law firm can help you obtain fair compensation for the damages you suffer, including medical expenses, lost wages, and pain and suffering.